-^{}Corrections Officer IIs assigned where they work side-by-side and perform the same tasks as a Police Officer II who is receiving assignment differential pay will also receive assignment differential pay under the terms set out in this section.
+\Corrections Officer IIs assigned where they work side-by-side and perform the same tasks as a Police Officer II who is receiving assignment differential pay will also receive assignment differential pay under the terms set out in this section.
 Eligibility under this paragraph is based on an assignment greater than 30 calendar days.

 Police Field Training Officers' assignments will be for a continuous six-month cycle.
+The six-month cycle may be extended when deemed necessary by the Department.
+Extensions will only occur as a result of continuation of training on the academy class associated with the initial assignment and will be in one month increments.
 At the conclusion of any given cycle, the Department, at its discretion, can decrease or increase the number of FTOs as required.
 Any FTOs assigned at any point during an existing cycle will receive ADP for the remainder of that cycle.
 Selection and assignment to the FTO positions will be based upon established Departmental procedures.